-While we can’t say what goes through a cat’s head, studies have proven that more than 65% of cats exhibited behavior changes after losing another cat.
+While we can’t say what goes through a cat’s head, studies have proven that more than 65% of cats exhibit behavior changes after losing another cat.

 According to the Companion Animal Mourning Project:

-- More than 40% of the cats had decreased appetite.
+- More than 40% of the cats had a decreased appetite.

-- Many cats slept more or less than usual and changed their sleeping spot.
+- Many cats slept more or less than usual and changed their sleeping spots.

 - Cats became more affectionate and clingy after the other cat died.

 Some people believe that these behavior changes are related to disrupted routines and sudden changes, not the actual death of a feline companion.

 Others suggest that the cat reacts to your grief by picking up that you’re upset and getting stressed by it.

 We know that some cats change after a cat’s death and need time to get back to their previous selves.
 But we can’t determine how much cats understand death.

 While most cats recover, you should be prepared that your cat might change their behavior permanently.